Headshot of Tilsa Oré Mónago.

 Biography

 Oré Mónago has specialized in industrial organization, applied game theory, competition policy and economic regulation.
-Her research focuses on market structures, pricing strategies and switching costs in network industries.
+Her research focuses on market structures and pricing strategies, critical minerals for the energy transition, and retail behavior in electricity markets.
 She previously worked as an economist consultant for the World Bank Groups Markets and Competition Policy team, where she worked to identify and analyze restrictive regulations in product and service markets, evaluate competition conditions and propose pro-competition reforms.
 In Peru, as a public servant, Tilsa worked as the head of the Economic Research Unit of the Peruvian antitrust agency INDECOPIs Economic Research Division, and as an economic advisor to the Ministry of Transportation and Communications secretariat of communications.

 Oré Mónago holds a Ph.D. in economics from Stony Brook University, master’s degrees in applied economics and international trade & economic cooperation from the University of Oklahoma and Kyung Hee University in South Korea, respectively, and a bachelor’s degree in economics from the Pontificia Universidad Católica del Perú.